Your Baby's Growth: 4 Months

 - How often does your baby pee?

-The doctor also may ask questions about your baby's health and development.
-All these things together will help the doctor decide if your baby is growing at an appropriate rate.
-The doctor may recommend tests if he or she thinks there may be a problem that needs to be addressed.
+They'll also ask about your baby's health, development, and any illnesses that run in your family, and do an exam.
+All these things together will help the doctor decide if your baby is growing at the right rate.
+If needed, they may recommend that you take your baby for tests.

 Could My Baby Gain Too Much Weight?